Cody-Learner/aurch/README.md

     [Exec]
     SystemCallFilter=@sandbox

+Be sure 'DownloadUser' is uncommented and 'DisableSandbox' is commented in the nspawn container '/etc/pacman.conf'.<br>
-Now the config will be automatically used by container "chroot-Dz8".
-That's all there is to it.
-Enjoy!<br>
+Now the configs will be used in container 'chroot-Dz8', enabling the new sandbox feature in pacman.<br>

 <br>
 References:<br>
 https://wiki.archlinux.org/title/Systemd-nspawn#Configuration<br>